 For large, multi-phase projects, you must submit an application for each energy efficiency upgrade project (i.e., Lighting, HVAC, Specialty Equipment, Drives for Motors and Custom).
 All incentives are issued on a first-come, first-served basis.
 We suggest you submit an application as soon as you have approval to move forward with a project.

 There is no set timeline required for equipment installation.
 Projects will be reviewed 180 days from the pre-approval date.
 If installation schedules are delayed, please reach out to the project account manager, or email [email protected].
-Projects will be reviewed 180 days from the rebate reservation date.
-If installation schedules are delayed, rebate reservation extensions will be reviewed on a case by case basis.

 Equipment change orders must meet the program requirements.
 If changes occur after incentive reservation, contact your program representative.